leeboardtools/bythelee/README.md

 * three.js does not have a physics engine, and doesn't do collision detection.
 * Phaser seems to do a reasonable job with their 2D physics engine and collision detection, and the sailing simulation can for the most part be treated as a 2.5D simulation.

+However, I'm starting to look into using either cannon.js or oimo.js as a physics engine, and use the full three.js for 3D rendering.
+The reason for this is that I started looking into adding in support for heeling, both physics-wise and display-wise, and realized I was starting to write my own 3D projector and physics integrator.

 ## Development ##
 I'm currently using NetBeans IDE 8.1 as my IDE.
-There's nothing special about it, other than offering a Google Chrome plug-in to aid in debugging, though I normally use Firefox simply because I like it's debugger better (well, except for that it won't display getter/setter based properties).
+There's nothing special about it, other than offering a Google Chrome plug-in to aid in debugging, though I normally use Firefox simply because I like its debugger better (well, except for that it won't display getter/setter based properties).

 ### Code Organization ###